Information Technology Fee

 The following are just a few of the many activities funded by SAFee:

-For trips: An Event Intent Form must be completed and submitted along with the proposal when the request involves a trip.
-Once a proposal is approved for a trip, each student participating must complete the Agreement to Policies and Expectations Form and submit it prior to the date of the trip.
+For approved trips, each student participating must complete the Agreement to Policies and Expectations Form and submit it prior to the date of the trip.

 If you are interested in being a part of the SAF committee, please complete the SAFee Committee Application and Guidelines Form and return it to the Student Affairs Office, Hayfield 101.